 This new interpretation and practice is unprecedented.
 In the last eight years of my work in this area, it was rare to see more than 5% of all pages in a file entirely withheld, and generally the reason was unrelated to the (b)(6) privacy exemption.
 Often it related to law enforcement records, such as fingerprints or criminal background checks of parents.

-Today, the last ten cases I have handled have seen an average of 56 percent of all pages withheld from the file, with a high of 83 percent of all pages withheld in in one file (84 pages from a 101-page file).
-Prior to a few weeks ago, of the 62 FOIA requests I had completed since May 2024, an average of 2.4 percent of all pages were entirely withheld from the file.
+For FOIA requests filed in the last year, an average of 60 percent of all pages are entirely withheld from the file, with a high of 90 percent of all pages withheld in in one file (27 pages of a 30-page file).
+Conversely, of the FOIA requests completed between May 2024 and mid-March 2025, an average of 2.4 percent of all pages were entirely withheld from the file.

 What to Do?

-Legally, I’m preparing to appeal, though an appeal will probably be lengthy and costly.
+Legally, I’m appealing the cases, though appeals are often lengthy.
 In the interim, losing so many previously available documents will hinder my representation of intercountry adoptees (not to mention limiting documents that are often meaningful for my clients to understand their own histories).
 While my clients may already have some records or may be able to get them directly from their adoptive parents, many of my clients are estranged from their parents or have no contact with them—effectively making it impossible to get those records except from a US state or, less likely, from a foreign government.
 Applying for various vital records involves fees, dealing with records restrictions, and varies widely by state as to whether, for example, a parents’ birth or marriage record is even available by request of an adult child.
 And yet all of this is required because we are not allowed to know if the record is even present in the immigration file.

 Ultimately, what was a fairly straightforward process to apply for a Certificate of Citizenship with documents already in the USCIS file, has now become a quagmire requiring the meticulous collection of documentary evidence of a thirty or forty or fifty year history of a person’s immigration and adoption.
 It will certainly slow the process and make it more difficult for me and my clients to get what they deserve: the proof and security of US citizenship.
 It can’t continue like this.